 We invite submissions based on original archival research as well as conference/roundtable reports and discussion posts.
 Peripheral Histories is particularly intended as a forum for postgraduate/early career researchers and we therefore welcome posts drawing on work-in-progress.
-Please contact the editors if you are interested in submitting a guest post and we would be happy to discuss your proposal with you.
+Please contact the editors if you are interested in submitting a post and we would be happy to discuss your proposal with you.

 If you have an idea for a series of related posts drawing on a particular project or addressing a particular theme or region, please contact us to discussion the possibility of guest editing the blog for a month.